autorotink/HomeLab/Configuration.md

 ##### Troubleshooting the Network!
 (2)
 OK!
 So I started up my VMs (it's a new day btw), and my Kali machine wasn't working...so I opened it to a snapshot...and then I couldn't change the network settings.
 So I downloaded the extension for VirtualBox, and need to restart my computer...(Because...of course.)
+Still not a whole lotta luck.
+I'll keep going when I have some more time...likely going to uninstall and re-install all the things (practice is good!)!

 #### VMWare Demo